Reviewed by Dr. Danielle Morosco, DVM

 Tissue Sample/Tissue Biopsy

-A definitive diagnosis of thyroid cancer is only made after analyzing a tissue sample from the tumor during surgery or some other form of biopsy.
+A definitive diagnosis of thyroid cancer is only made after analyzing a tissue sample obtained through a biopsy.

 Treating Thyroid Cancer in Dogs